slevy511/Stickies-App/server/README.md

 search()
 ```

 TLDR:
-If you want to access the value of an API get or post request, you must bundle all the code inside an `async` function
+If you want to access the value of an API get or post request, you must bundle all the code inside an `async` function and call it